yowainwright/common-utilities/packages/pipe/README.md

 # @common-utilities/pipe 🧰⛓

-A common function composed of function arguments which returns their value to the next function until returning a final value in the opposite order of compose
+**Pipe** is a common function composed of function arguments which returns their value to the next function until returning a final value in the opposite order of compose

 ## Install